Introduction to MTP® (MPO)

 Installation is simple.
 The cassettes are mounted in panels and then connected via MPO trunk cables.
 Connecting these trunks to the cassettes is as simple as plugging in a patch cord.

-Although the first MPO (multi-fibre push on) connectors were developed over 20 years ago,it has not been since the rapid increase in bandwidth requirements and subsequent common use of parallel optics and 10 Gbps fibre channels that dramatic improvements in performance and durability of MPO technology has come about.
+Although the first MPO (multi-fibre push on) connectors were developed over 20 years ago, it has not been since the rapid increase in bandwidth requirements and subsequent common use of parallel optics (40G Ethernet, 100G Ethernet, Fibre Channel and InfiniBand) within data centre applications that MPO connectors have become the norm.

-Most MPO connectors in use today have 12 fibres.
+Most MPO connectors in use today have 12 fibres, although 8 fibre connectors and 24 fibre connectors are used.

-These connectors can support six 10Gb Ethernet channels of one 40Gb ethernet.
-24 fibre MPO connectors are available but mostly used for 100G.
+The MPO 12 fibre connector can support six 10Gb Ethernet channels of one 40Gb ethernet whereas the 24 fibre MPO connector are mostly used for 100G SR10 networking.

 The MTP Connector